hymkor/make-scoop-manifest/README.md

 Get: https://api.github.com/repos/hymkor/make-scoop-manifest
 ```

-Example-2
+Example 2
 ---------

-- When REPOSITORY is not specified, get information about repository with `git remote show`.
+When the repository is not specified, information is detected via `git remote show`.
-- Make "hash" and "bin" of the manifest file with reading the local-zip files.
+Local zip files are used to generate `"hash"` and `"bin"`.

 ```
 $ cd %USERPROFILE%\src\make-scoop-manifest